terceiro/chake/README.md

 - Configure passwordless `sudo` access for the user you use to connect to your nodes.

-## Checking connectivity and initialhost setup
+## Checking connectivity and initial host setup

 To check whether hosts are correcly configured, you can use the `check` task: